 Section 2.1.
 No student shall be required to participate in any instruction relating to information about organ, eye, and tissue donation if the student has any sincerely held religious or emotional belief which is contrary to such instruction.

-School Admissions Model Policy [required][new]
+School Admissions Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.